Logo

 Thelma Schoonmaker responded to the advertisement and got the job.

-Thelma Schoonmaker edited Scorsese's first feature film, Who's That Knocking at My Door.
+Thelma Schoonmaker went on to edit Scorsese's feature directorial debut, Who's That Knocking at My Door.

 The union's entry requirements included spending five years as an apprentice and three as an assistant, which Thelma Schoonmaker was unwilling to meet.